Siberian mezzo-soprano Ksenia Berestovskaya holds an extensive portfolio of concert work throughout the United States, Russia and the United Kingdom.

 Recently, her schedule includes concert tours of the historic St. Patrick’s and Christ Church Cathedrals of Ireland, Downpatrick Cathedral and Bangor Abbey in the United Kingdom, Boston’s Institute of Contemporary Art, and Knoxville Civic Auditorium.

-Berestovskaya is a first-place NATS Mid-South Region competition winner and finalist of The American Prize in Voice/ Friedrich & Virginia Schorr Memorial Award.
+Berestovskaya is a first-place NATS Mid-South Region competition winner, a finalist of The American Prize in Voice/ Friedrich & Virginia Schorr Memorial Award, and a semifinalist in the world-renown tenor Francisco Araiza's Sonora International Opera Competition.

 Rimsky Korsakov: The Golden Cockerel (Amelfa)